dominicnearn/OpenAI-API-Wrapper-Documentation/README.md

 You may use my API for whatever, but please provide credit somewhere in your webpage.
 Thanks!

-*your API key is never saved to the server. if you wish to donate please cashapp $azonix*
+*your API key is never saved to the server. made by dominic as part of a computer science project. if you want to an API wrapped, just let me know.*

 last updated: `1/6/2023` (DD/MM/YYYY)